acspike/vacationquest/README.txt

 Learning some new technologies on vacation

+**quest.sh**

+a single command to bootstrap a virtualenv and execute quest.py inside of that environment to create and provision servers

+You will be prompted for your AWS credentials on the first invocation.
+Afterward they will be cached in boto.conf.

+Assumes the availability of python, its associated development libraries and a functional c compiler

+**bootstrap.py**

+manually bootstrap an appropriate virtualenv inside of the repo

+**make-bootstrap.py**

+regenerate bootstrap.py script

+**quest.py**

 execute quest.py from the containing directory

 quest.py should be followed by a list of tasks to perform.